- Research Themes

 Health & Wellbeing: Translation, Integration & Innovation

-Research within the Health and Wellbeing theme explores how health initiatives can prevent disease and illness, encourage healthy lifestyles in individuals and communities, and reduce the cost and impact of illness.
-We take an integrated approach to health research.
-The environments in which we live, the cultural background from which we come, and the work we do all affect our physical and mental wellbeing.
+Research within our Health and Wellbeing theme explores how health initiatives can prevent disease and illness, promote good health and wellbeing, encourage healthy lifestyles in individuals and communities, and reduce the cost and impact of illness.
+The environments in which we live, the social, economic and cultural background from which we come, and the work we do all affect our physical and mental wellbeing.
+We take an integrated approach to health research, working collaboratively across sectors and involving all levels of care from community through to tertiary.

-And, despite continuous improvements in medicine and medical care, the need for healthcare is growing.
+Despite continuous improvements in medicine and medical care, the need for this care, alongside preventative strategies, is growing.
 One in four children are overweight or obese.
-While the amount of Australians smoking has halved since 1991, 12.8% of Australians still smoke.
+According to the Australian Bureau of Statistics’ National Health Survey, the prevalence of daily smoking for Australians aged 18 and over in 2020–21 was 10.7%, and 10.3% among people aged 15 years and over.
 Almost one in five people consume alcohol in such a way that it puts them at risk of an alcohol-related disease or injury.
-Health and wellbeing are linked.
-Western’s effective, research-led interventions focus on the complex factors contributing to health outcomes.
+There is great disparity in health service access and health out comes across Australia's diverse population.
+Western’s effective, research-led interventions focus on the complex factors contributing to health and well being outcomes.

 Research Excellence in Health and Wellbeing